dibalokechanda/dibalokechanda.github.io/_posts/2023-08-22-kl-divergence-blog.md

 ![target_distribution](https://i.ibb.co/CvjcgZn/image-removebg-preview.png)

-From the figure, we can see $p$ is a bimodal distribution.
-Now the
+From the figure, we can see that $p$ is a bi-modal distribution.
+If we use forward KL divergence as a metric and use variational inference to approximate the parameterized distribution $q$ we will get something like below.

 ![forward_kl](https://i.ibb.co/vPv3RKr/image-removebg-preview-1.png)

+This shows that the forward KL exhibits mean-seeking behavior.
+In contrast, if reverse KL divergence is used as a metric it exhibits a mode-seeking behavior as shown in the following diagram.

 ![reverse_kl](https://i.ibb.co/pR8YtW3/image-removebg-preview-2.png)
 # Connection to Information Theory